muchdogesec/feeds2stix/processors/abuse_ch/threatfox/README.md

     "spec_version": "2.1",
     "id": "indicator--<UUIDV5>",
     "created_by_ref": "identity--a1cb37d2-3bd3-5b23-8526-47a22694b7e0",
-    "created": "Earliest <data.first_seen> for all observables linked to indicator", "modified": "Latest <data.last_seen> for all observables linked to indicator", "indicator_types": [
+    "created": "Earliest <first_seen_utc> for all observables linked to this indicator", "modified": "Latest <last_seen_utc> for all observables linked to this indicator", "indicator_types": [
     	"malicious-activity"
     ],
-    "name": "<KEY.malware_printable>",
+    "name": "<malware_printable>",
     "pattern": "<STIX PATTERN FOR EACH SCO LINKED TO MALWARE AND FROM THIS REFERENCE/REPORTED JOINED WITH OR OPERATORS>", "pattern_type": "stix",
-    "valid_from": "Same as created value",
+    "valid_from": "Same as `created` value",
     "labels": [
         "all unique tags for observables linked to this malware as a list" ],
-	"confidence": "highest <confidence_level>",
-	"external_references": [
+	"confidence": "highest <confidence_level> for all observables linked to this indicator", "external_references": [
 	 	{
 			"source_name": "threatfox_reporter",